rnietoe/Training/docs/AWS/04-Compute.md

 ## Batch

 **`AWS Batch`** enables you to easily and efficiently run batch computing **jobs** of any scale on AWS using on-demand and Spot EC2.

+An AWS Batch **multi-node parallel job** is compatible with any framework that supports IP-based, internode communication, such as Apache MXNet, TensorFlow, Caffe2, or **MPI** (Message Passing Interface).

 like hangfire??